 In a small bowl, mix together dill, yogurt, mayonnaise, lemon juice, salt and stevia.
 Pour over vegetables and toss to coat.
 Allow to sit for at least 20 minutes for flavors to meld, or refrigerate for 2-4 hours before serving.
 Makes 6 servings.

-Suitable for: ACD All stages Stage 1 Stage 2 Stage 3 Maintenance and beyond; refined sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, nut free, yeast-free, vegan, low glycemic.
+Suitable for: ACD All stages (without fruit); refined sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, yeast-free, vegan, low glycemic.

 Disclosure: Links in this post may be affiliate links.
 If you choose to purchase using those links, at no cost to you, I will receive a small percentage of the sale.